Tampering with Identification Numbers: Texas Penal Code §31.11

 (B) a reasonable person in the position of the actor would have known that the serial number or other permanent identification marking has been removed, altered, or obliterated.

-You can be charged with Tampering with Identification Numbers if the state’s attorneys believe that each of the elements of 31.11(a) as described in the section above have been met.
+You can be charged with Tampering with Identification Numbers in Texas if the state’s attorneys believe that each of the elements of §31.11(a) as described in the section above have been met.

-What is the punishment for Tampering with Identification Numbers?
+What is the statute of limitations for Tampering with Identification Numbers in Texas?

 Arrested or Charged With a Crime?